Kinetic Monte Carlo

 State

-which determines if the state is thermodynamically valid (e.g. no negative populations).
+This function should return true if the state is a valid one (e.g., no negative populations) and false otherwise.
 The functionality is used when using the hybrid advancement algorithm, see Hybrid algorithm.

 Reaction(s)